linn/kazoo.site/index.md

 2. Click and rotate anti-clockwise on the dial to turn the volume down; Alternatively click on the - button
 3. Click on the centre of the dial to toggle mute

+* If rooms are grouped the Master volume will affect all rooms
 * The inner number shows the absolute volume value
 * The outer dial shows the percentage that the current volume is of the volume limited volume